igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 * when a delay bit measurement is not available, observers choose the approximate spin bit one.

+### Hidden Delay Bit -- Delay Bit with Privacy Protection

+Theoretically, delay measurements can be used to roughly evaluate the distance of the client from the server (using the RTT) or from any intermediate observer (using the client-observer half-RTT).
+To protect users privacy, the algorithm of the delay bit can be slightly modified to mask the RTT of the connection to an intermediate observer.
+This result can be achieved using a simple expedient which consists in delaying the client-side reflection of the delay sample by a predetermined time value.
+This would lead an intermediate observer to inevitably measure a delay greater than the real one.

+The Additional Delay should be randomly selected by the client and kept constant for a certain amount of time across multiple connections.
+This ensures that the client-server jitter remains the same as if no Additional Delay had been inserted.
+For instance, a new Additional Delay value could be generated whenever the client's IP address changes.

+Using this technique, despite the Additional Delay introduced, it is still possible to correctly measure the right component of RTT (observer-server) and all the intra-domain measurements used to distribute the delay in the network.
+Furthermore, differently from the Delay Bit, the hidden Delay Bit makes the use of the client reflection threshold (1ms) redundant.
+Removing this threshold leads to the further advantage of increasing the number of valid measurements produced by the algorithm.

 # Loss Bits

 This section introduces bits that can be used for loss measurements.